vagos/vagos.github.io/_blog/mci.md

 ---
 layout: post
 title: making an MCI command parser for scummvm
+preview: /assets/images/mci/patent.png
+description: I wrote a parser for the MCI protocol, an old Windows media API.
 date: 2023-04-11
 ---

 A few weeks ago I did some work with the people over at the [ScummVM](https://www.scummvm.org/) codebase, a large engine reimplementation project.
 Their community[^1] is really welcoming and great for anyone (even beginners) interested in working in open source.

+# The MCI Protocol

 I wrote a parser for the MCI protocol, an old Windows media API.
 I was given quite a bit of documentation regarding MCI, and the fact that this protocol